dfreiberger/beckhoff-ipc-management-ansible/README.md

 ## Getting Started

-This project is setup per the recommendations from Ansible.
+This project is set up per the recommendations from Ansible.
 The common role defines all common tasks to apply across all hosts.
 A couple of example secondary roles have been created, these could be different variants of machines on a factory floor.

 To create new roles use the following command:
 ```